 ACEEE, EEI, HARDI, and Lennox stated that DOE should not use an integrated AFUE metric (one which includes standby mode and off mode electrical energy consumption, along with active mode energy consumption) to regulate standby mode and off mode electrical energy consumption because doing so would require rerating existing furnaces, which could cause existing ratings to decrease and could lead to confusion in the marketplace.
 (FUR: ACEEE, No. 1.3.009 at pp. 1-2; EEI, Public Meeting Transcript, No. 1.2.006 at pp. 134-135; EEI, No. 1.3.015 at pp. 4-5; HARDI, Public Meeting Transcript, No. 1.2.006 at p.
 138; HARDI, No. 1.3.016 at p.
 8; Lennox, No. 1.3.018 at p.
 3) Further, AHRI noted that every program that provides incentives for people to buy more-efficient furnaces would have to change its descriptor to avoid widespread confusion in the marketplace, and therefore, AHRI argued that combining metrics is not feasible.
 (FUR: AHRI, Public Meeting Transcript, No. 1.2.006 at pp. 136-137) Ingersoll Rand added that adoption of an integrated metric would lead to confusion in the marketplace by making higher-capacity furnaces appear more efficient, because standby power is not a function of heating capacity.
 (FUR: Ingersoll Rand, No. 1.3.006 at p.
 2) DOE believes these points are valid.
-Ultimately, in the test procedure rulemaking, DOE concluded in the final rule that it would not be technically feasible to integrate standby mode and off mode electrical energy consumption into AFUE, because "the standby mode and off mode energy usage, when measured, is essentially lost in practical terms due to the fact that manufacturers'
+Ultimately, in the test procedure rulemaking, DOE concluded in the final rule that it would not be technically feasible to integrate standby mode and off mode electrical energy consumption into AFUE, because "the standby mode and off mode energy usage, when measured, is essentially lost in practical terms due to the fact that manufacturers' ratings of AFUE are presented to the nearest whole number."
+75 FR 64621, 64627 (Oct.
+20, 2010).
+For further details on DOE's reasoning for not integrating standby mode and off mode electrical energy consumption into AFUE, please consult the October 2010 test procedure final rule.
+Id. at 64626-27.

-$^{21}\,\rm In$ this direct final rule, DOE is changing the nomenclature for the standby mode and off mode power consumption metrics for furnaces from those in the furnace and boiler test procedure final rule published on October 20, 2010.
+$^{^{21}}$ In this direct final rule, DOE is changing the nomenclature for the standby mode and off mode power consumption metrics for furnaces from those in the furnace and boiler test procedure final rule published on October 20, 2010.
 75 FR 64621.
-DOE is renaming the P\{SB} and P\{OFF} metrics as PW,SB and PW,OFF, respectively.
+DOE is renaming the P{SB} and P{OFF} metrics as P{W,SB} and P{W,OFF}, respectively.
 However, the substance of these metrics remains unchanged.